 M1 Finance Tax Strategy

-To make sure portfolios do not drift, M1 Finance practices dynamic rebalancing.
-Where M1 Finance loses a few marks is on its tax focus: tax-loss harvesting in the conventional sense as practiced by robo-advisors is not offered but tax minimization is supported.
+M1 Finance practices dynamic rebalancing to prevent portfolios from drifting.
+Where M1 Finance loses a few marks is on its tax focus: tax minimization is supported but tax-loss harvesting is not.

 |Tax Loss Harvesting||NO|